 5 Tips For Planning Your Commercial Cannabis Trimming Process

 Planning your trimming process for a commercial cannabis cultivation facility is often not a priority.
 The grow rooms take all the attention!
 But that’s a mistake.
 Problems in the trim room can ruin a harvest and cost your business money.
-Here’s a few things to consider when you’re planning your trimming process.
+Here are a few things to consider when you’re planning your trimming process.

 - Plan your room.